RedisLabs/redislabs-docs/content/rc/api/get-started/process-lifecycle.md

          /rc/api/get-started/process-lifecycle.md
          /rc/api/get-started/process-lifecycle/
 ---
-Flexible and Annual Redis Enterprise Cloud [subscriptions]({{< relref "/rc/subscriptions/" >}}) can leverage a RESTful API that permits operations against a variety of resources, including servers, services, and related infrastructure.
+All Redis Cloud [subscriptions]({{< relref "/rc/subscriptions/" >}}) can leverage a RESTful API that permits operations against a variety of resources, including servers, services, and related infrastructure.

 [Once it's enabled]({{< relref "rc/api/get-started/enable-the-api.md" >}}), you can use the REST API to create, update, and delete subscriptions, databases, and other entities.